sshyamsundar/Led_blinky_starter/README.md

-# Led_pure_c
+# Led_blinky_starter
-Blinking LED using pure C code in arduino
+Blinking LED with driver level code using registers in arduino